 Roles

 Moderator: has full control over all content being shared.
 It is the default role for lecturers attached to modules.
 Moderators set the session settings; including deciding what participants can and can't do.
 They can make any participant a presenter or a moderator.
 Moderators see hand raise notifications and can lower hands.
-They can remove participants from a session, but they cannot remove other moderators..
+They can remove participants from a session, but they cannot remove other moderators.

 Participant: (default student role).
 Participants can enable and disable their own notifications, such as when they enter and leave a session or when someone has posted something to the chat.
 Moderators decide if participants share audio and video, chat, and draw on the whiteboard or shared files.